jamesr1775/MS-Project-One/README.md

     * Make sure the footer html is identical to that of the home page.

 #### Furthur Testing
-1. Used Chrome, Firefox and Internet Explorer to test the site.
+1. Used Chrome and Firefox to test the site.
 2. Tested the website on a physical desktop, smartphone and tablet.
 3. Asked friends and family to visit the site and give feedback of bugs, visual discrepancies.